vuxcode/pr1-project-Thaisthetic/README.md

 # Project Summary

-This unnamed piece of junk program is a short story-driven incremental game that you probably shouldn't play.
-The story, which is about person trying to make a lot of money -- is about as bad as the code, and there's no joy to have with either part.
-I am not usually this pessimistic, but this thing has been constantly putting me at my wits' end since I started it.
-So, I have about 2% love and 98% hate for it.
+This unnamed program is a short, story-driven incremental game about a person trying to make a lot of money.
+It's not exactly a masterpiece -- neither the story nor the code is anything to brag about -- but it works (mostly).
+I’ve spent a lot of time battling with it, and while I wouldn’t say it’s brought me much joy, it has definitely taught me a lot.
+If I had to rate my feelings for it, it’s probably 2% love and 98% frustration.

 I started out fairly optimistic, and thought it would be quite an easy project.
 While it's not even especially technically advanced in its current state, it took me a lot of effort to get there.
 At first I began working mainly with functions.
 At the start, my idea was to make the whole program mainly using functions.
 At first it worked really well, I used ChatGPT sort of as an assistant for some part, but at this stage I was actually working mostly through my own mind.
 The main things I ended up asking AI for help with was the following: